bitsacm/learning-articles/competitive-programming/CP1.md

 You will have to read the [Input/Output tutorial](http://blog.codechef.com/2009/02/24/54/) to solve the problem.
 If you face problems, you can refer to [Eklavya's solutions](https://www.codechef.com/status/TEST,sharmaeklavya2).
 He has submitted code in many languages, so you'll most likely find a solution in the language of your choice.
+Also, Codechef has [screencasts](https://www.youtube.com/playlist?list=PLi0ZM-RCX5ntfqwXRirwA_pcufHinjllG) explaining this problem in C, C++ and Java.

+After this you can move on to more problems from [Codechef's beginner section](https://www.codechef.com/problems/school?sort_by=SuccessfulSubmission&sorting_order=desc).
+These problems require only basic knowledge of programming (arrays, strings, loops) and math/logic.
+The problems with code beginning with `FLOW` are particularly easy and helpful in getting aquainted with submissions on online judges.

 SPOJ is also a good place to start.
 There are problems there even for people who are new to programming.